utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 <img src="img/sped-aisd-diff-sort.png" width="300">

-Now you have a list of AISD schools  sorted by the most new Special Education students from 2015 to 2019.
+Now you have a list of AISD schools  sorted by the most new special education students from 2015 to 2019.

 ### Filter out new schools